oslabs-beta/venus/READMES/unit-4SB-calendar.md

   ````
   console.log(schedule);
   ````
   take a look at what appears in your console.
-It migh tbe helpful to write out how this data is structured and do a little whiteboarding on how you can convert this datamodel into something that users can see and interact with.
+It might be helpful to write out how this data is structured and do a little whiteboarding on how you can convert this datamodel into something that users can see and interact with.
 Will you structure this using a table?
 A bunch of divs?
 A unordered list?

 1. No matter what you decide to use you will have to create HTML elements to hold your newly created data, check out [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) to find a method we can use to create different DOMNodes.